Posted Jul 31, 2020 at 18:00. Revised Apr 25, 2021 at 19:12.

 The return of Lenin

 There is nothing new in manipulating the unraveling of complexity traps.
-The only thing that is new is having electronic tools to use.
+The only new thing is electronic tools.